leslyclopez11/hmpl-lang.github.io/README.md

 ## About

 🌐 hmpl is a small library for working with server-side html.
 It is based on requests sent to the server via `fetch` and processed into ready-made HTML.
+The word hmpl is a combination of the old name cample-html into one word. h-html, mpl - cample.

 ### Example